Margin and leverage

 7.Order-aware margining (Professional clients only)

-Some markets on the Advantage Trader platforms benefit from orders-aware margining, which means that placing a stop loss order on an open position will reduce the margin required to maintain that position.
+Some markets on the Web Trader platforms benefit from orders-aware margining, which means that placing a stop loss order on an open position will reduce the margin required to maintain that position.
 This feature is only available for Professional clients.

 Information on whether a market includes orders aware margining can be found within the market information sheet, however this can only be utilised on the first initial step margin.
 It is possible to reduce your margin requirement if a stop loss is placed.